ismara-unibas/upload-client/README.md

 # Upload client for the ISMARA web-service (www.ismara.unibas.ch)

-This is a pyhton script which uploads your files to the ISMARA web-server and starts the ISMARA analysis.
+This is a python script which uploads your files to the ISMARA web-server and starts the ISMARA analysis.

 All you need to do is to download **ismara_uploader.py** script and start using it.